 exclusive to Travelling Fit clients

-- Durban to Pietermaritzburg transfer (Sat) - Package 1 Only
+- Durban hotel to Pietermaritzburg hotel transfer (pre-race day)

 exclusive to Travelling Fit clients